 - Fujinami (10am-5:30pm) – besides warabi mochi, they also serve mitarashi dango with a matcha drink.

-- Jumondo (10:45am-5:30pm; closed Wednesdays and Thursdays) – small tearoom in Kiyomizu serving traditional Japanese sweets.
-They have many different types of dessert sets.
+- Jumondo (10:45am-5:30pm; closed Wednesdays and Thursdays) – a small tearoom in Kiyomizu serving traditional Japanese sweets.
+It offers many different types of dessert sets.

 4. Kuzukiri

-What is Kuzukiri: Kudzu starch noodles that is made with kudzu powder, which is Japanese arrowroot.
-Mix this starch with water, heat it and cut the solid into fine noodles.
-Serve it with brown sugar syrup and you have one of the most popular summer desserts in Kyoto.
+What is Kuzukiri: Kudzu starch noodles are made with kudzu powder, which is Japanese arrowroot.
+Mix this starch with water, heat it, and cut the solid into fine noodles.
+Serve it with brown sugar syrup, and you have one of the most popular summer desserts in Kyoto.

 - Kagizen Yoshifusa (9:30am-6pm; closed Mondays) – 300-year-old traditional Japanese confectionery shop and tea room in Gion.
 Kuzukiri is the shop’s specialty.
 Choose white sugar syrup or brown sugar syrup.

-- Toraya Karyo – Kyoto Ichijo (10am-5:30pm; closed Mondays) – classy Japanese tea room near Kyoto Imperial Palace.
-They serve kuzukiri and other desserts.
+- Toraya Karyo – Kyoto Ichijo (10am-5:30pm; closed Mondays) – a classy Japanese tea room near Kyoto Imperial Palace.
+It serves kuzukiri and other desserts.

-Which must-eat food in Kyoto are you most excited to try?
+Which Kyoto must-eat food are you most excited to try?

 Before going to Kyoto, I wasn’t sure if there was any special local food I should try.
-But after spending a few weeks in the city, I learned so much about Kyoto cuisine and what the city offers.
+But after spending a few weeks in the city, I learned so much about Kyoto cuisine and its offerings.

 I hope you can try most of these famous Kyoto food while you are there.
 Let me know in the comments which ones you tried.